digitaltrails/onvifeye/README.md

 onvifeye: ONVIF event monitor and clip recorder
 ===============================================

+> [!WARNING]
-___This code works, I'm using it to monitor a camera, but it is still work in progress.___
+> This code works, I'm using it to monitor a camera, but
+> it is still work in progress.

 Onvifeye is a camera ONVIF python client that monitors TP-Link Tapo-C225, Tapo-C125, and maybe others.
 It saves videos, jpegs, and raises emails.

-THe script may work with other cameras, but might require modification to cope with camera specific event data.
+THe script may work with other cameras, but might require modification to cope with camera-specific event data.

 Onvifeye includes the following functions: